- Course type: Self-paced

 - Outline strategies for teaching and assessing scientific inquiry

-In this course are 13 chapters and 130 bite-sized lessons you can explore to get quick refreshers of key exam concepts.
+In this course are 14 chapters with 142 bite-sized lessons you can explore to get quick refreshers of key exam concepts.
 Study these lessons at the pace that works for you, and visit as many times as you'd like to feel confident in your knowledge.
 Multiple-choice quizzes, broader chapter exams and a final course exam confirm your understanding of the lessons.
 These self-assessment options also let you practice answering questions similarly formatted to those you'll see on the exam.
 Any questions that arise during your studies can be submitted to our subject-matter experts via the Dashboard.

 TExES Chemistry 7-12 Exam Information